CrossGeeks/PushNotificationPlugin/docs/GettingStarted.md

 	    //Set the default notification channel for your app when running Android Oreo if (Build.VERSION.SdkInt >= Android.OS.BuildVersionCodes.O)
             {
+                /*
+                 * For a single Notification channel */
                 //Change for your default notification channel id here PushNotificationManager.DefaultNotificationChannelId = "DefaultChannel";

                 //Change for your default notification channel name here PushNotificationManager.DefaultNotificationChannelName = "General";

+                /*
+                 * Or to work with multiple notification channels
+                 * e.g. to enable multiple importance level messages or different notification sounds...etc
+                 * Note: Once NotificationChannels contains at least one element, DefaultNotificationChannelId, DefaultNotificationChannelName,
+                 * and DefaultNotificationChannelImportanceLevel are ignored.
+                 */
+                PushNotificationManager.NotificationChannels = new List<NotificationChannelProps>()
+                {
+                    new NotificationChannelProps("infoMessagesId", "Informations"),
+                    new NotificationChannelProps("warningMessagesId", "Warnings", NotificationImportance.High),
+                    new NotificationChannelProps("reminderMessagesId", "Reminders", NotificationImportance.Min)
+                };

             }

             //If debug you should reset the token each time.
             #if DEBUG